The Kabocha Wine: The Kabocha Wine

+The Kabocha Wine – Sequal

 The Kabocha Wine - Another

 The third series of the manga is published by Akita Shoten.
-As of April 2009, Akita Shoten has published six tankōbon of the manga.
+As of August 2009, Akita Shoten has published six tankōbon of the manga.

 Anime

-Toei Animation broadcast the 95 episodes of The Kabocha Wine on TV Asahi between July 5, 1982 and August 27, 1984.
-The anime is also broadcast in French by Mangas and TF1.
-It is also broadcast in Italy on Europa 7 and Italia 7.
+Toei Animation broadcast the 95 episodes of The Kabocha Wine on TV Asahi between July 5, 1982, and August 27, 1984.
+The anime was also broadcast in French by Mangas and TF1.
+It was also broadcast in Italy on Europa 7 and Italia 7.

 The anime uses three pieces of theme music.
 "L is Lovely" (Ｌはラブリー, L Wa Raburii) by Kumiko Kaori is the opening theme for the entire series.
 "The Nature of Aoba Shunsuke" (青葉春介、ザ・根性, Aoba Shunsuke The Konjou) by Toshio Furukawa is the first ending theme, while "Pumpkin Night" (パンプキン・ナイト, Panpukin Naito) by Toshio Furukawa and Keiko Yokozawa is the second ending theme for the anime.

 On September 27, 2006, wint released the first DVD box set for The Kabocha Wine.
 The box set contains the first 48 episodes over 8 DVDs, each with 6 episodes.
 On November 29, 2006, wint released the second DVD box set for The Kabocha Wine.
 The second DVD box contains eight DVDs spanning the episodes 49 to 95.